 - What We Do

-Dear Supporter of Eight Days of Hope,
+Dear Friend of Eight Days of Hope,

 THANK YOU for your prayers and financial support of Eight Days of Hope!

 What an amazing year it has been!
 Eight Days of Hope was meant to be a one-time visit with only a handful of people to the Gulf Coast after Hurricane Katrina in 2005.
 God has allowed this ministry to blossom into so much more as we have now helped almost 6,000 families with the rebuilding of their homes after a natural disaster, for free, in the name of Jesus!
 Over 50 million dollars of work has been donated.
 Isn’t our God awesome?

 In 2019, our Rapid Response team served in Opelika after a deadly tornado ripped through Alabama.
 We then traveled to Omaha, Nebraska, Fort Smith and Pine Bluff, Arkansas, and then to Beaumont, Texas, to help after severe flooding.
 Because of your support, EDOH spent a total of five months on the road this year.
 Thousands volunteered—tarping roofs, gutting homes, cutting trees, and bringing hope to those whose worlds have been turned upside down.